Dizney23/C19_WebServer/README.md

 # Webserver
-My first webserver using Sinatra and Heroku.
-Obviously using Git as well.
+My C19 webserver using Sinatra and Heroku.
+Believe me its a good thing Im doing this all over again.